 What to do in Zagreb: Admire the central square of the city

-Ban Jelacic Square has served as the city’s commercial heart since 1641, the year when the authorities declared the area as a place to hold fairs.
+Ban Jelacic Square, is the main square of the city.
+It has served as the city’s commercial heart since 1641, the year when the authorities declared the area as a place to hold fairs.
 Most of the buildings around the square date from the 19th century and display different architectural styles – Biedermeier, Art Nouveau, and Postmodernism.

 The square is named after Governor (Ban) Josip Jelacic and features his statue in the center, Mandusevac Fountain, and a tourist information center.